mattermost/docs/source/about/deployments_and_editions.rst

 Mattermost E10 was offered as a commercial enterprise messaging solution for teams, groups, and departments working on multiple projects scaling from hundreds to thousands of users.
 Many E10 features are now offered in Mattermost Professional.

-- Active Directory/LDAP Single Sign-on
+- Active Directory/LDAP Single Sign-on.
-- OAuth 2.0 authentication for team creation, account creation, and user sign-in
+- OAuth 2.0 authentication for team creation, account creation, and user sign-in.
-- Encrypted push notifications with service level agreements (SLAs) via HPNS
+- Encrypted push notifications with service level agreements (SLAs) via HPNS.
-- Advanced access control policy
+- Advanced access control policy.
-- Next business day support via online ticketing system
+- Next business day support via online ticketing system.
-- Scale to handle hundreds of users per team
+- Scale to handle hundreds of users per team.

 Mattermost Enterprise Edition E20
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Enterprise E20 was offered as a commercial enterprise-grade messaging system that scales from hundreds to tens of thousands of users.
 Enterprise Edition E20 authentication features are now offered in Mattermost Professional and High Availability and Compliance features are offered in Mattermost Enterprise.

-- Advanced SAML 2.0 authentication with Okta, OneLogin, and Active Directory Federation Services
+- Advanced SAML 2.0 authentication with Okta, OneLogin, and Active Directory Federation Services.
-- Active Directory/LDAP group synchronization
+- Active Directory/LDAP group synchronization.
-- OpenID Connect authentication for team creation, account creation, and user sign-in
+- OpenID Connect authentication for team creation, account creation, and user sign-in.
-- Compliance exports of message histories with oversight protection
+- Compliance exports of message histories with oversight protection.
-- Custom retention policies for messages and files
+- Custom retention policies for messages and files.
-- High Availability support with multi-node database deployment
+- High Availability support with multi-node database deployment.
-- Horizontal scaling through cluster-based deployment
+- Horizontal scaling through cluster-based deployment.
-- Elasticsearch support for highly efficient database searches in a cluster environment
+- Elasticsearch support for highly efficient database searches in a cluster environment.
-- Advanced performance monitoring
+- Advanced performance monitoring.
-- Eligibility for Premier Support add-on
+- Eligibility for Premier Support add-on.

 Packaging decisions
 -----------------------